Stitched grid designs

 Basic Tools and Materials

-The main stitch is a Scotch stitch pattern.
+The main stitch used in this guide is a Scotch stitch pattern.
 It fills solid color areas evenly by moving through a numbered sequence and sharing holes with neighboring stitches.

 Once you understand these core techniques, you can apply them to small patterns, large bridged designs, and your own plastic canvas projects.